codeRammerG108/AssignmentMEAN/Assignment101/readme.md

 3. Use other events

-Topics which I learned during:
+Topics which I learned during: <br>
     <i>Assignment 1 : </i>
     <ul>I use event argument to track which key is pressed.</ul>
     <ul>Additionally I used eventListner to block from rightclick</ul>